dotnet/training-tutorials/content/asp.net/getting-started/lesson-02.md

 - One containing the code
 - One containing the debug symbols

-Any NuGet dependencies of the project being packed are added to the *nuspec* file.
+Any NuGet dependencies of the project being packed are added to the *nuspec* file produced by this command.
 Project-to-project references are not packaged by default, but this can be modified by changing the dependency *type* to *build* in the project file.

 ## dotnet test

 The *test* command is used to run a suite of tests defined in the project, using the configured test runner.
+You'll learn more about this command in future lessons.

 ## Next Steps

-TODO
+Using the commands you already learned in the previous lesson, create, restore, build, and run a new C# console application.
+Next, use ``dotnet [assemblyname]`` to run the program using its produced output (which you'll find in a subfolder).